church

 The “tipping point” is the event that turns a social fad into a cultural phenomenon.
 Gladwell barrows the actual term from people who study diseases and their spread, and he applies it to cultural behavior.
 “It's the name given to that moment in an epidemic when a virus reaches critical mass,” he said.
 “It's the boiling point.
 It's the moment on the graph when the line starts to shoot straight upwards."

-You could argue that last week, we hit that tipping point.
+You could argue that since last summer, we hit that tipping point.

-For two hours on Friday, hundreds of people from around world were joined together to receive and conduct ministry in a way that has never been done before.
-It was a big day for us, but it was just an indication of what is happening to the Church as a whole.
-(You can go here to see an archive of the event and participate in the conversation.
-You can also watch Tuesday's follow-up Spiritual Gifts online seminar and post your feeback here.)
+Every week, thousands of people from around world are joined together to receive and conduct ministry in a way that has never been done before.
+And it's just an indication of what is happening to the Church as a whole.

-Last week new numbers came out that showed that for the first time, the online social networking site Facebook caught up to MySpace with global unique visitors going to the site. ("Unique visitor" is a term that describes individuals visiting a web site.)
-This is significant because it shows that, more than just popularity (115 million people visited both sites in April), social networking is getting creditability.
+A few months ago numbers came out that showed that for the first time, the online social networking site Facebook caught up to MySpace with global unique visitors going to the site. ("Unique visitor" is a term that describes individuals visiting a web site.)
+This is significant because it shows that, more than just popularity, social networking is getting creditability.

 MySpace is often seen as a destination for teens and high-schoolers and has even received criticism from tech-watchers who point to online predators, shady advertisements and an overall chaotic look that have prevented MySpace from becoming a mainstream form of professional quality communication.